-"Respect for the freedom to make choices should be accorded to all persons with disabilities, no matter how much support they need," says Theresia Degener from the UN Committee on the Rights of Persons with Disabilities.3
+"Respect for the freedom to make choices should be accorded to all persons with disabilities, no matter how much support they need," says Theresia Degener from the UN Committee on the Rights of Persons with Disabilities.6

-It is important to approach future planning and associated decision-making with an understanding of the rights of people with a disability.
-People with a disability have the right to:
+It is important to approach future planning and associated decision making with an understanding of the rights of people with disability, which include the right to:

 - 1. Make their own decisions about every aspect of their lives

 - 2. Have help to make decisions

 - 3. Say what they want to do

-- Take risks.4
+- 4. Take risks.7